This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Livraria Lello is one of the most beautiful bookstores in the world.
 Its Art Nouveau design features intricate woodwork.
 It’s easy to see how a writer like J.K.
-Rowling would have frequently visited and been inspired.
+Rowling in Porto would have frequently visited it and been inspired.

 This central spiraling staircase?
 It looks like something out of Hogwarts.

 Of course, having visitors who wear Harry Potter scarves only helps add to that visual.

 Entry to Livraria Lello now costs €4 in order to control the crowds.
 However, if you do plan on purchasing something, remember that you get that same money as a voucher toward a book.
 Even with the entry fee, be prepared to kill some time waiting for tickets.
 After you do get your ticket, you don’t have to rush right into Livraria Lello.
 Inside the annex where the ticket office is located, there’s a Platform 9 3/4 display.

 São Bento train station